2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse Of The 2016 Half Dollar

 The presidential seal commands the reverse side’s central position.
 A heraldic eagle spreads its wings wide, clutching arrows in its left talon and an olive branch in its right.
-Thirteen stars form a semicircle above the eagle’s head, representing the original colonies.
+Thirteen stars form a semicircle above the eagle’s head, representing the original thirteen colonies.

 The inscription “UNITED STATES OF AMERICA” curves along the top rim.
 “HALF DOLLAR” appears at the bottom in bold letters.
-A ribbon banner flows beneath the eagle, though the motto remains subtle in the design.
+Frank Gasparro’s initials “FG” appear near the eagle’s tail feathers — look for this detail when hunting for the famous “No FG” error found on certain earlier Kennedy issues.

 Other Features Of The 2016 Half Dollar